Escobita/selenium/selenium-core/selenium-website/src/main/rst/01_introducing_selenium.rst

 ..
 Dave: I think an example would be a good idea here so that the reader can immediately see the advantage of using Selenium-RC.
 Maybe some pseudo code.

 ..
-Santi: I think that the previous paragraf is really the example... maybe we can make that example more simple.
+Santi: I think that the previous paragraph is really the example... maybe we can make that example more simple.

 Selenium-RC supports the use of programming languages for test logic by